-- a) the residual significant impacts (direct and indirect) on MNES that are likely to occur after the proposed activities to avoid and mitigate all impacts are taken into account. - i. include the reasons why avoidance or mitigation of impacts will not be reasonably achieved; and - ii. identify the residual significant impacts on MNES.
+- a) the residual significant impacts (direct and indirect) on MNES that are likely to occur after the proposed activities to avoid and mitigate all impacts discussed in Section 5 are taken into account. - i. include the reasons why avoidance or mitigation of impacts will not be reasonably achieved; and - ii. identify the residual significant impacts on MNES.